Michael Lado Allah-Jabu

-Michael Lado Thomas Allah-Jabu (born 01/01/1972) is a South Sudanese Politician.
-He is currently the Mayor of Juba City Council in Central Equatoria State as of 2023.
-His Worship: Allah-Jabu was appointed by Central Equatoria State Governor, Emmanuel Adil Anthony in November 19th, 2021, replacing Maulana Kalisto Lado who was removed in a gubernatorial decree.
+Michael Lado Thomas Allah-Jabu (born January 1, 1972) is a South Sudanese politician.
+He is the former mayor of Juba City Council in Central Equatoria State as of 2023.
+Allah-Jabu was appointed by Central Equatoria State Governor, Emmanuel Adil Anthony in November 19, 2021, replacing Kalisto Lado who was removed in a gubernatorial decree.

+On June 27, 2023, Allah-Jabu was removed from office by the Government of Central Equatoria state serving over a year and 6 months.

 Early life and education

-Worship Allah-Jabu was born in Luwala Boma of Lobonok Payam in Juba County of Central Equatoria State to Late: Thomas Kulang Allah-Jabu and Late 'Diko Ajuda from Limi Clan (Kangapo (1) Payam)-Kajo-Keji County of Central Equatoria State.
+Allah-Jabu was born in Luwala Boma of Lobonok Payam in Juba County of Central Equatoria State to Late: Thomas Kulang Allah-Jabu and Late 'Diko Ajuda from Limi Clan (Kangapo (1) Payam)-Kajo-Keji County of Central Equatoria State.

 He started his education at Lobonok Elementary Primary school from 1979 to 1982.
 He later joined Motoyo Primary School in Nimule Town of Eastern Equatoria State when his uncle (Awad Abbas Mursal) migrated there in 1982, where he completed his primary leaving education.